-However, cultural imperialism has been shown to be an inadequate explanation of pop music’s globalization.
-Stokes (2003: 301) notes it is an oversimplification to claim a ‘simple correlation’ between the global spread of some music and the activites of multinationals.
+However, cultural imperialism has been shown to be an inadequate explanation of pop music’s globalisation.
+Stokes (2003: 301) notes it is an oversimplification to claim a ‘simple correlation’ between the global spread of some music and the activities of multinationals.
 Simply examining global sales of recordings ignores other aspects of music such as live music scenes and listeners’ use of music.
 Besides, multinationals do not entirely control music markets due to independent labels which also shape markets and multinationals have ‘real histories of time and place’ which shape their way of business (Stokes 2003: 301).
-‘Glocalization’ is a useful concept here, used to describe how global goods and services are adopted to meet the needs and tastes of local markets.
+‘Globalisation’ is a useful concept here, used to describe how global goods and services are adopted to meet the needs and tastes of local markets.
 Sociologist Roland Robertson (1995) believes influences are selected, processed and consumed according to local cultures’ needs, tastes and social structures.
 These activities can be seen in global music flows, which may be characterized as ‘complex patterns of cross-fertilisation and cultural hybridity’ (Shepherd 2003: 75).
 For example, youth in Japan ‘took rock and did something with it, within their own musical sensibilities and needs for social resistance’ (Burton 2005: 158).
 Likewise, 1970s and 1980s punk in non-western countries has been used as a form of protest in ‘particularised local conditions and circumstances’ (Bennet 2001).
-In Turkey, scholars demonstrate how western sounds and influences are selected, processed, ‘localized’ and consumed by musicians and fans to express their own local concerns (Stokes 2003; Solomon 2005, 2009; Way 2015).
-These activities are noticeable in the Turkish hardcore scene, producing music which can be characterized as cultural mixes or ‘hybrids’.
+In Turkey, scholars demonstrate how western sounds and influences are selected, processed, ‘localised’ and consumed by musicians and fans to express their own local concerns (Stokes 2003; Solomon 2005, 2009; Way 2015).
+These activities are noticeable in the Turkish hardcore scene, producing music which can be characterised as cultural mixes or ‘hybrids’.
 It is this hybridity that offers creative and political potential in Turkish hardcore.

 This article examines the case study of hardcore in Turkey.
-Here, we outline how punks are able to record, perform and distribute their music through Do It Yourself attitudes and the İnternet.
+Here, we outline how punks are able to record, perform and distribute their music through Do It Yourself attitudes and the Internet.
 Band members and fans of the hardcore punk bands One Against All (OAA) and Social Threat are interviewed, and we perform an analysis of lyrics and visuals.
 This research reveals how punks in Turkey see themselves not so much as part of a Turkish punk scene, but more as an international punk movement, transcending borders.
 Though international, this article reveals how the music is Turkish, expressing opinions and views about life in Turkey for a local and international audience.
 In this sense, Turkish punk is not a case of cultural imperialism, but a cultural hybrid.
-Through internationalizing punk using technology and a DIY approach common in punk (Bestley 2012: 41; O’Brien 2012: 28), punk thrives in a place that is inhospitable to most things alternative, different and not easily controlled.
+Through internationalising punk using technology and a DIY approach common in punk (Bestley 2012: 41; O’Brien 2012: 28), punk thrives in a place that is inhospitable to most things alternative, different and not easily controlled.

 Technology and the Turkish situation